zonemaster/zonemaster-backend/docs/Installation.md

   sudo systemctl start postgresql
   ```

-To create the database and the database user (unless you keep an old database)
+To create the database and the database user (unless you keep an old database).
+Edit the command first if you want a non-default database name, user name or
-run the command on one line.
+password.
+Run the command on one line.

 ```sh
 sudo -u postgres psql -c "CREATE USER zonemaster WITH PASSWORD 'zonemaster';"  -c "CREATE DATABASE zonemaster WITH OWNER 'zonemaster' ENCODING 'UTF8';"
 ```

-Update the `/etc/zonemaster/backend_config.ini` file with username and password
+Update the `/etc/zonemaster/backend_config.ini` file with database name, username
-if non-default values are used.
+and password if non-default values are used.

 Now go back to "[Database configuration](#33-database-configuration-centos)"
 to create the database tables and then continue with the steps after that.